centminmod/optimise-images/readme.md

     find /home/testsubdir/ -type d | sort | while read d; do echo "optimise directory: $d"; echo "/root/tools/optimise-images.sh optimise $d"; /root/tools/optimise-images.sh optimise $d; done

+or use new `optimise-cron` mode specifically made for use as a cronjob as it saves processing time by removing the post-optimisation profile run.
+Set UNATTENDED_OPTIMISE='y' to disable the backup directory prompt so you can run unattended first.
+Edit `optimise-cron` command for command you want to use.

+    find /home/testsubdir/ -type d | sort | while read d; do echo "optimise directory: $d"; echo "/root/tools/optimise-images.sh optimise-cron $d"; /root/tools/optimise-images.sh optimise-cron $d; done

+or use new `optimise-cron-age` mode to filter by [image timestamp age](examples/age-170817.md)] + specifically made for use as a cronjob as it saves processing time by removing the post-optimisation profile run.
+Set UNATTENDED_OPTIMISE='y' to disable the backup directory prompt so you can run unattended first.
+Edit `optimise-cron-age` command for command you want to use.

+    find /home/testsubdir/ -type d | sort | while read d; do echo "optimise directory: $d"; echo "/root/tools/optimise-images.sh optimise-cron-age $d"; /root/tools/optimise-images.sh optimise-cron-age $d; done

 or to `optimise-webp` images you need to first edit optimise-images.sh as per https://github.com/centminmod/optimise-images and set UNATTENDED_OPTIMISE='y' to disable the backup directory prompt so you can run unattended first.
 Edit `optimise-webp` command for command you want to use.

     find /home/testsubdir/ -type d | sort | while read d; do echo "optimise-webp directory: $d"; echo "/root/tools/optimise-images.sh optimise-webp $d"; /root/tools/optimise-images.sh optimise-webp $d; done